-The influence of network density
+The influence of number of nodes

-Fig. 5.
-Packet loss ratio versus network density.
-A^4LP -M3-F2 / AMAC delivers most packets, followed by OLSR / IEEE 802.11, A^4LP -M3-F1 / AMAC and AODV / IEEE 802.11 for similar scenarios and traffic patterns.
-The packet loss ratio decreases when network density increases to a certain point, and then increases when network density further increases.
+Figure 6: Packet loss ratio vs number of nodes.
+A4LP-M3-F2/AMAC delivers most packets, followed by OLSR/IEEE 802.11, A4LP-M3-F1/AMAC and AODV/IEEE 802.11 for similar scenarios and traffic patterns.
+The packet loss ratio decreases when the number of nodes increases.

-Figure 5 illustrates the average latency versus network density.
-For similar scenarios and traffic patterns, $A^4LP-M3-F2$ / AMAC delivers most packets, followed by OLSR / IEEE 802.11, $A^4LP-M3-F1$ / AMAC, and AODV / IEEE 802.11.
-As the network density increases, the network connectivity increases as well, thus the packet loss ratio decreases.
-Figure 5 shows that the packet loss ratio decreases from roughly 60% to about 10% as the number of nodes increases from 30 to 100.
+Figure 6 illustrates the average latency versus the number of nodes.
+For similar scenarios and traffic patterns, $A^4LP-M3-F2/AMAC$ delivers most packets, followed by OLSR/

+IEEE 802.11, A4LP-M3-F1/AMAC, and AODV/IEEE 802.11.
+As the number of nodes in the network increases, the network connectivity increases as well, thus the packet loss ratio decreases.
+Figure 6 shows that the packet loss ratio decreases from roughly 40% to about 10% as the number of nodes increases from 30 to 110.

-Fig. 6.
-Average latency versus network density.
-The average latency of AODV / IEEE 802.11 is much higher than the other protocols that perform similarly.
-The packet latency tends to decreases as the number of nodes as the number of nodes increases for A^4LP / AMAC and OLSR / IEEE 802.11.
+Figure 7: Average latency vs number of nodes.
+The average latency of AODV/IEEE 802.11 is much higher than the other protocols.
+The packet latency tends to decrease as the number of nodes increases for A4LP/AMAC and OLSR/IEEE 802.11.

-Figure 6 shows the average packet delivery latency versus network mobility.
-The average latency of AODV / IEEE 802.11 is much higher than the other protocols that perform similarly.
-For A^4LP / AMAC and OLSR / IEEE 802.11 the packet latency tends to decreases as the number of nodes increases .
-As network density increases, more neighbors and routes are found during the neighbor information exchange process, thus the packet delivery latency decreases.
+Figure 7 shows the average packet delivery latency versus the number of nodes.
+The average latency of AODV/IEEE 802.11 is much higher than the other protocols.
+For A^4LP/AMAC and OLSR/IEEE 802.11 the packet latency tends to decrease as the number of nodes increases.
+As the number of nodes in the network increases, more neighbors and routes are found during the neighbor information exchange process, thus the packet delivery latency decreases.

-V. CONCLUSIONS
+5. CONCLUSIONS

 In this paper, we argue that asymmetry of the transmission range in wireless networks is a reality and should be treated as such.
-We proposed a MAC layer protocol, (AMAC), which reduces the number of nodes that have to be silent but as all the other schemes proposed may miss some of the nodes which should have been classified as "hidden".
+We proposed a MAC layer protocol, AMAC, which reduces the number of nodes that have to be silent but as all the other schemes proposed may miss some of the nodes which should have been classified as "hidden".
 IEEE 802.11 assumes symmetric links between each pair of nodes while AMAC does not.
-For traffic over asymmetric links, AMAC relies on a proxy node in three-party proxy set to relay acknowledgements back to the sender so that the reliability is assured.
+For traffic over unidirectional links, AMAC relies on a proxy node in three-party proxy set to relay acknowledgements back to the sender so that the reliability is assured.
 Our MAC protocol reduces average packet loss ratio and average latency as asymmetric links are comprehensively utilized which dominate routing in heterogeneous ad hoc networks.